ronancpl/HeavenMS/README.txt

 The following link teaches on how to install a MapleStory v83 private server, however IT DIFFERS on what is used here: http://forum.ragezone.com/f428/maplestory-private-server-v83-741739/

-Use that link ONLY AS AN ORIENTATION on where here things become ambiguous.
+Use that link ONLY AS AN ORIENTATION on where here things start to become ambiguous.

 Firstly, install all the general tools required to run the server:
 	- WampServer2.0i.exe -> recipient of the server.